GNOME/gtk/docs/reference/gtk/section-list-widget.md

 Every item in a model has a **_position_** which is the unsigned integer that describes where in the model the item is located.
 The first item in a model is at position 0.
-The position of an item can of course change as other items are added or removed from the model.
+The position of an item can change as other items are added or removed from the model.

 It is important to be aware of the difference between items and positions because the mapping from position to item is not permanent, so developers